 - We offer an open door policy where you are welcome to talk to the class teacher or about your child's progress and ways to support them at home. - If outside agencies are involved they may suggest programmes that can be used at home.
-Regular meetings will be held as required to keep you up to date. - Home link books are used as a communication tool. - Coffee mornings are held on a regular basis so parents can support each other.
+Regular meetings will be held as required to keep you up to date. - Tapestry and Seesaw are used as a communication tool. - Coffee mornings are sometimes held so parents can support each other.